-Follow the school/academy proced ure - Use My Concern and remember to:
+Follow the school/academy procedure - use of MyConcern and remember to:

-- ✓ Reassure the child. - ✓ Listen to their concerns, clarify any points, if necessary. - ✓ Use child's own words as far as possible in your written record. - ✓ Sign and date your records.
+- ✓ Reassure the child. - ✓ Listen to their concerns, clarify any points, if necessary. - Use child's own words as far as possible in your written record. - ✓ Sign and date your records.